Techtonica/curriculum/roles-in-tech/developer-advocate.md

 The main objectives of this lesson are mentioned below:
 - To acknowledge the people about advantages of being a Developer advocate.
 - Basic skills required for being in that field.
-- Enhance those skills with proper information and guidence.
+- Enhance those skills with proper information and guidance.

 ### Specific Things To Teach